otrv4/otrv4/otrv4.md

 Any message containing the string "?OTR Error:" is an OTR Error Message.
 The following part of the message should contain human-readable details of the error.
 The message may also include a specific code at the beginning e.g. "?OTR
-Error: ERROR_CODE_1:".
+Error: ERROR_N:".
 This code is used to identify which error is being received for optional internationalization of the message.

 Error Code List:

 ```
-ERROR_CODE_1:
+ERROR_1:
   Message cannot be decrypted
 ```